mgnfy-view/caster/docs/src/src/CasterCampaign.sol/contract.CasterCampaign.md

 ### getMultipleOptions

-Gets the multiple options available to vote for a multiple option campaign.
+Gets the multiple options available to vote for in a multiple option campaign.

 ```solidity